 TRY SOMETHING NEW

 The old adage 'use it or lose it' applies to your brain as well as your muscles.
-Learning a new skill can keep your brain active and minimise age-related decline.
+The ongoing learning of new skills can keep your brain active and minimise age-related decline.
 Each time we learn new skills we activate different brain cells and increase the number of connections within our brain.
-This builds up a mental reserve which may help us to deal more effectively with diseases such as Alzheimer's, dementia, chronic pain, depression or brain injury.
+This builds up a mental reserve which may help us to deal more effectively with conditions such as Alzheimer's, dementia, persistent pain, depression or brain injury.

-Research has shown that our brain and nervous system changes with different experiences and activities (neuroplasticity), even in old age.
-Meditation, playing a musical instrument, even juggling have been shown with MRI scans to change the structure of the brain.
-Neuroscientists have discovered that new neural pathways can open up, new connections can be made and new brain cells can be born, even into old age, which is exciting.
-Introducing regular 'novelty' is an important factor in stimulating the birth of new brain cells.
-However, if we don't use them, we lose them!
+Research has shown that our nervous system (including our brain) changes with each experience we remember (neuroplasticity), even in old age.
+Brain scanning has shown that activities such as meditation, playing a musical instrument, even juggling have been shown to change the structure of the brain.
+Neuroscientists have discovered that new neural pathways can open up, new connections can be made and new brain cells can be born (neurogenesis), even into old age, which is exciting.
+Introducing regular novelty is an important factor in stimulating the birth of new brain cells.
+However, it is up to us to take actiion to make this happen.
+Crucially if we sit doing nothing our brain declines – if we don't use it, we lose it!

 The benefits of learning a new skill can be felt immediately.
 The feelgood factor, sense of excitement and achievement on mastering a new task, particularly a challenging one, is fantastic and is a tremendous boost to self esteem and confidence.